RAG-3DSG: Enhancing 3D Scene Graphs with Re-Shot Guided Retrieval-Augmented Generation

 \section{INTRODUCTION}

-Compact and expressive representation of complex and semantic-rich 3D scenes has long been a fundamental challenge in robotics, with direct impact on downstream tasks such as robot manipulation \citep{shridhar2022cliport, rashid2023language} and navigation \citep{gadre2022clip, shah2023lm}.
-A promising solution is 3D scene graphs~(3DSGs) \citep{armeni20193d, gay2018visual}, which encode a scene into a graph where nodes denote objects and edges capture their pairwise relationships.
-Early efforts focus on building 3DSGs by detecting objects and relationships from a closed vocabulary \citep{hughes2022hydra, rosinol2021kimera, wu2021scenegraphfusion}.
-While these methods perform well and are efficient in fixed environments, their reliance on a closed vocabulary restricts their generalization to unseen scenes in the real-world.
-To mitigate this limitation, recent approaches \citep{gu2024conceptgraphs, werby2024hierarchical, koch2024open3dsg, maggio2024clio, jatavallabhula2023conceptfusion} leverage foundation models to provide open-vocabulary 3DSG generation, which produces more expressive representations for more diverse scenes.
+Compact and expressive representation of complex and semantic-rich 3D scenes has long been a fundamental challenge in robotics, with direct impact on downstream tasks such as robot manipulation \cite{shridhar2022cliport, rashid2023language, honerkamp2024language, yan2025dynamic} and navigation \cite{gadre2022clip, shah2023lm, yin2024sg, werby2024hierarchical, yan2025dynamic}.
+A promising representation is 3D scene graphs~(3DSGs) \cite{armeni20193d, gay2018visual}, which encode a scene into a graph where nodes denote objects and edges capture their pairwise relationships.
+Early efforts focus on building 3DSGs by detecting objects and relationships from a closed vocabulary \cite{hughes2022hydra, rosinol2021kimera, wu2021scenegraphfusion}.
+While these methods perform well and are efficient in fixed environments, their reliance on a closed vocabulary restricts their generalization to novel, unseen scenes in the complex real-world.
+To mitigate this limitation, recent approaches \cite{gu2024conceptgraphs, werby2024hierarchical, koch2024open3dsg, maggio2024clio, jatavallabhula2023conceptfusion, linok2025beyond, fungraph3d, yan2025dynamic, yamazaki2024open} leverage vision-language foundation models to provide open-vocabulary 3DSG generation and produce more expressive representations for diverse scenes.